sciart-org/AppSciArt/docs/user_stories.md

 As a guest, I want to log into my already existing account in order to access all the functionalities of AppSciArt.

+This user story has several possible entry points:

 1. Entry point.
 The guest could click the "Log in" button from:
    * The Home screen
    * Some product collection